Tiger finally did it.

 Now, every fairway might as well be a catwalk.
 Not only are golf shoes lighter, more comfortable and effective, they are far more aesthetically pleasing to the discerning eye of Mr Ford and his fellow fashionistas.

 Comfort is no longer an afterthought.
-Higher quality materials, more padding and support, and mercifully, water-proofing, now mean that walking 18 holes – that’s over four miles at Augusta National – without agony, or a water hazard rivalling the one found near hole 12 at the Masters accumulating between your toes.
+Higher quality materials, more padding and support, and mercifully, water-proofing, mean walking 18 holes without agony or a water hazard accumulating between your toes.

 Sensors can be found on clubs to provide swing analysis, as well as embedded in golf balls to give real-time data regarding speed, location and distance travelled.
 Even the ground beneath golfers, or at least the greens, are being kept in pristine condition with the help of sensors that measure temperature and soil moisture, ensuring they get the kind of green-fingered care Alan Titchmarsh would be proud of.